d-bl/MAE-gf/docs/spin_06.md

 ## Open centered spider

+![open centered spider][P-SOC3]

 Please note: these spiders have 12 legs.
 On each side, a pair is "bouncing": it takes a detour outside the spider and returns in.
-The outside of the spider is indicated in <span class="b-pink">pink</span>.
+The outside of the spider is indicated in <span class="b-pink">pink</span> in the diagram on the right.

-![open centered spider][P-SOC3]

 [![open centered spider 1][P-SOC13-01]][T-SOC13-01] [![open centered spider 2][P-SOC23-01]][T-SOC23-01]